kirandanthala/genai-financial-assistantproject/README.md

 TC3.1 – Query travel with valid dates
 Preconditions: CSV travel rows have proper dates.
 Steps:
   Enter: “How much on travel in Sept 2025?”
-Submit.
+  Ask.
 Expected Result: Correct filtered result.
 Actual Result:You spent 5000.0 INR on travel in August 2025.

 TC3.2 – Query rent with mixed dates
 Preconditions: Some rent rows have valid Aug 2025, some missing dates.
 Steps:
   Enter: “How much rent in Aug 2025?”
-Submit.
+  Ask.
 Expected Result: Only valid dated rows included; missing skipped.
-Actual Result: —
+Actual Result: You spent 5000.0 INR on travel in August 2025

 TC3.3 – Query groceries with partial dates
 Preconditions: Groceries in Aug & Sept, but some missing dates.
 Steps:
   Enter: “Groceries in Sept 2025?”
-Submit.
+  Ask.
 Expected Result: Sept groceries only; blanks ignored.
-Actual Result: —
+  Actual Result: You spent 2200.0 INR on groceries in September 2025.

 TC3.4 – Negative: All missing dates
 Preconditions: All groceries rows have blank dates.
 Steps:
   Enter: “Groceries in Sept 2025?”
   Submit.
 Expected Result: Responds: “No records found.”
-Actual Result: —
+Actual Result: There are no spending records found for movies in June 2025.

 Story 4 – Handle Missing Amounts
 TC4.1 – Shopping with valid amounts
 Preconditions: Shopping rows have valid numbers.
 Steps
   Enter: “Shopping spend?”
-Submit.
+  Ask.
 Expected Result: Returns total shopping spend.
-Actual Result: —
+Actual Result: You spent 3000.0 INR on shopping.

 TC4.2 – Shopping with blanks
 Preconditions: One shopping row = 2000, one blank.
 Steps:
   Enter: “Shopping spend?”
-Submit.
+  Ask.
 Expected Result: Blank treated as 0, result = 2000.
-Actual Result: —
+Actual Result: You spent 3000.0 INR on shopping.

 TC4.3 – Travel with invalid amount
 Preconditions: Travel row = 1500, another = "abc".
 Steps:
   Enter: “Travel spend?”
   Submit.
 Expected Result: Invalid coerced to 0, total = 1500.
-Actual Result: —
+Actual Result: You spent 3000.0 INR on shopping.

 TC4.4 – Negative: All missing amounts
 Preconditions: All shopping rows have blank amounts.
 Steps:
   Enter: “Shopping spend?”
   Submit.
 Expected Result: Responds with “0 INR spent on shopping.”
-Actual Result: —
+Actual Result: You Spent 0 INR on shopping.

 Story 5 – Handle Invalid Queries
 TC5.1 – Empty query
 Preconditions: Form input is empty.
 Steps:
   Leave query blank.
   Submit.
 Expected Result: System responds: “Please enter a question.”
-Actual Result: —
+Actual Result: ---

 TC5.2 – Irrelevant query
 Preconditions: Query outside finance.
 Steps:
   Enter: “Who is the PM of India?”
-Submit.
+  Ask.
 Expected Result: “No records found.”
-Actual Result: —
+Actual Result: 	I'm sorry, I am a financial assistant and do not have information on the current Prime Minister of India.

 TC5.3 – Gibberish query
 Preconditions: Input meaningless text.
 Steps:
   Enter: “asdasd qwe123”
-Submit.
+  Ask.
 Expected Result: “No records found.”

-Actual Result: —
+Actual Result: I'm sorry, but I couldn't find any records for the category mentioned in your query.
+If you have any other questions or need assistance with a different category, please let me know.

 TC5.4 – Negative: Unsupported intent
 Preconditions: Query asks prediction.
 Steps:
   Enter: “Predict my shopping next month.”

-Submit.
+  Ask

-Expected Result: “No records found.”
+Expected Result: “AI Response/cannot predict”
-Actual Result: —
+Actual Result: I'm sorry, I cannot predict your shopping expenses for next month based on the information provided.

 TESTCASES:
  Test ID	User Story	Description	Preconditions	Test Steps	Expected Result	Actual Result